coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

 ## CCD Open {#ccd-open}

-Some basic CCD functionality is accessible by default: read-only access to the EC console, read-write access to the AP console, and a few basic Cr50 console commands.
-Note that while Cr50 has read-write access to the AP console by default, the AP console itself is disabled for production devices.
+Some basic CCD functionality is accessible by default: read-only access to the EC console, read-write access to the AP console, and a few basic GSC console commands.
+Note that while GSC has read-write access to the AP console by default, the AP console itself is disabled for production devices.

-In order to access all CCD functionality or to modify capability settings, Cr50 CCD needs to be [`Open`].
+In order to access all CCD functionality or to modify capability settings, GSC CCD needs to be [`Open`].

-1. Connect to the Cr50 console by connecting a [Suzy-Q] or [Type-C Servo v4] to the DUT and running the following command:
+1. Connect to the GSC console by connecting a [Suzy-Q] or [Type-C Servo v4] to the DUT and running one of the following commands:

     ```bash
+    # Connect to Cr50 (GSC) console
-    (chroot) $ usb_console -d 18d1:5014
+    (chroot) $ sudo usb_console -d 18d1:5014
+    # Connect to Ti50 (GSC) console
+    (chroot) $ sudo usb_console -d 18d1:504a
     ```

     *** note
-    **NOTE**: If another program is already connected to the Cr50 console, you'll see `tx [Errno 16] Resource Busy`.
+    **NOTE**: If another program is already connected to the GSC console, you'll see `tx [Errno 16] Resource Busy`.
 For example, this will happen if [`servod`] is running.
     ***

-1. At the Cr50 console, use the `version` command to make sure you have a recent enough version to use CCD.
+1. At the GSC console, use the `version` command to make sure you have a recent enough version to use CCD.
 The relevant version is either `RW_A` or `RW_B`, whichever has the asterisk next to it:

     ```
     cr50 > version